 A gift normally occurs when the donor parts with dominion and control, meaning ownership.
 My position is that a gift doesn’t occur until the gifted property is delivered to the possession of the person receiving the gift.
-In the case of a real estate deed, this means that the gift donor hand over the deed to the donee.
-Therefore, if the deed is signed, mailed and received by the donee or the county clerk by 12/31/22, (I think) the gift occurs in 2022, but if not, then the gift is in 2023.
+In the case of a real estate deed, this means that the gift is made when the owner hands over the deed to the donee.
+Therefore, if the deed is signed, mailed and received by the donee or the county clerk by 12/31/22, the gift occurs in 2022, but if not, then the gift is in 2023.

 A completed gift requires acceptance.
-If a deed is signed by the grantor, then a donee can sign a gift letter acknowledging the gift and adding a notation section at the end accepting the gift with his/her signature.
+If a deed is signed by the grantor, a donee can sign a gift letter acknowledging receipt of the gift and add a notation at the end of the deed accepting the gift with his/her signature.
 I would also promptly record the deed with the date of deed matching date of gift.

 If having anything notarized in a foreign country then the “notary” can be done at a US embassy in the foreign country or if that country is part of The Hague Convention it can be done with an Apostile Certificate.
 Not sure if having it done at US Embassy still requires the Apostile or not.
 The US Embassy can certainly do the Apostile if needed.